-Table S7 Assessment of impact on geology and hydrology without mitigating measures
+Table S7 Assessment of impact on geology and hydrology without mitigating measures.

 All morphological and hydrological changes resulting from the construction, operation, removal and maintenance of the wind farm and cables are highly limited and temporary in nature.
 The changes, if any, are very low compared to the natural dynamics of the area.
-Due to the relatively small dimensions of the foundation piles, the relatively large distance between the wind turbines and the number of wind turbines, any changes are highly localised.
+Due to the relatively small dimensions of the foundation piles, the relatively large distance between the wind turbines, and the number of wind turbines, any changes are highly localised.
 The effect is temporary and restricted to the immediate surroundings of the foundation piles and cable route.
-Both alternatives hardly differ in this respect and are therefore practically the same.
+Both alternatives hardly differ in this respect.